 September 4, 2011 at 10:22 am (7.
 Posts from 2010)

 I am a Fiber Artist and Shuttle-Tatted Lace designer.
 My Fiber Art designs are handmade and original, created in my home studio on a northeastern Washington mountaintop.
-I am the mother to two sweet kitties, a silly dog, and guinea pigs named Verna and Millie.
+I am the mother to two sweet kitties, a silly dog, and two guinea piggies named Verna and Millie.

 This is my little space in the world to talk about the joys of my work, rustic mountain living with my sweetheart, and the people and activities that amuse me.